renesas/ra-fsp-examples/example_projects/ek_ra6m4/_quickstart/quickstart_ek_ra6m4_ep/readme.txt

 * **********************************************************************************************************************/

 1. Project Overview:
-        The example project the capability of the EK and FSP by usign multiple preipherals.
+        The example project demonstrates the capability of EK and FSP by using multiple peripherals.
-        The project initializes the Ethernet, USB,ADC and GPIO modules to create a simple web server, web client with contro via a USB Comm Device class Termial.
+        The project initializes the Ethernet, USB, ADC and GPIO modules to create a simple web server, web client with control via a USB Comm Device class Terminal.
-        Once programmed the user can control the board by simulating button presses on a web browser and see regulaly updated board configuration on the screen.
+        Once programmed the user can control the board by simulating button presses on a web browser and see regularly updated board configuration on the screen.

 2. Hardware settings for the project: